Innovation-tech-max/Email-Engagement-Prediction/README.md

 - **Next Steps:** Identify areas for improvement, suggest future enhancements, and outline a roadmap.

   ## Usage
-- Explore Jupyter notebooks in the notebooks directory.
+- Explore Jupyter notebooks in the notebooks - EDA and Modelling.

 ## Installation